 It is sometimes difficult to prompt students to participate in their own learning.
 By junior/senior year in high school, young people often feel sophisticated enough to take a blasé attitude about assignments.
-Jamie Lansdale, English teacher at Dixie High School found a way to inspire her classes to become invested in the characters they read about in her classes.
+Jamie Lansdale, English teacher at Dixie High School, found a way to inspire her classes to become invested in the characters they read about in her classes.
 Inspired by her experiences during Muse Machine's 2019 Advanced Teacher Training Seminar (ATTS), Jamie designed a lesson for her junior level classes that is centered around the characters of a familiar piece of American literature.
 Having seen the play during ATTS, Jamie was moved to re-examine the ways that her instructional process could be enhanced using the instructional device called the "rant."
 Also, during ATTS teachers heard from two very enthused cabaret actors who helped them understand how to get audiences more invested in the performance.
-All these factors come together in Jamie's lesson entitled, To Kill A Mockingbird Rant.
+All these factors come together in Jamie's lesson.

+Jamie Lansdale Dixie High School 11-12 English Language Arts 12/12/2019

+Title: "To Kill a Mockingbird" Character Rant

+Inspiration: "Cabaret is Me" and "To Kill a Mockingbird" were performances presented for the participants during the Muse Machine's Advanced Teacher Training Seminar in 2019 in New York City.
+"Cabaret is Me" introduced the idea of rants - written arguments that use evidence, sarcasm and semantics to make "a mountain out of a molehill" as a way to point out a bigger issue.

+OVERVIEW

-Name: Jamie Lansdale School: Dixie High School Subject: English 11-12 Date: 12-12-19 Inspiration: "Cabaret is Me" and To Kill a Mockingbird were performances presented for the participants during the Muse Machine's Advanced Teacher Training Seminar in 2019 in New York City.
-Title: To Kill a Mockingbird Character Rant I. OVERVIEW A. Summary : After reading the novel To Kill a Mockingbird , students will choose a character from the novel and present a "rant" to the class.
-This "rant" will focus on any part of the plot throughout the novel.
-For example, one student might choose to present Scout ranting about Walter Cunningham and his overindulgence of the syrup at dinner.
-B. Standards: RL.11-12.2 Analyze literary text development.
+Summary: After reading the novel "To Kill a Mockingbird," students will choose a character from the novel and present a rant to the class.
+This rant will focus on any part of the plot throughout the novel.
+For example, one student might choose to present Scout ranting about Walter Cunningham and his overindulgence of the syrup at dinner to point out the importance of being a polite host.

+Standards:

+RL.11-12.2 Analyze literary text development.

 RL.11-12.3 Analyze the impact of the author's choices regarding how to develop and relate elements of a story or drama (e.g., where a story is set, how the action is ordered, how the characters are introduced and developed).

-RL.11-12.6 Analyze a case in which grasping point of view or perspective requires distinguishing what is directly stated in a text from what is really meant (e.g., satire , sarcasm, irony , or understatement) and evaluate the impact of these literary devices on the content and style of the text.
+RL.11-12.6 Analyze a case in which grasping point of view or perspective requires distinguishing what is directly stated in a text from what is really meant (e.g., satire, sarcasm, irony, or understatement) and evaluate the impact of these literary devices on the content and style of the text.

 W.11-12.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.

 W.11-12.5 Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience.

-SL.11-12.1 Initiate and participate effectively in a range of collaborative discussions (one-on- one, in groups, and teacherled) with diverse partners on grades 11-12 topics, texts, and issues , building on others' ideas and expressing their own clearly and persuasively.
+SL.11-12.1 Initiate and participate effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse partners on grades 11-12 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.

 SL.11-12.4 Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks.

 SL.11-12.6 Adapt speech to a variety of contexts and tasks, demonstrating a command of formal English when indicated or appropriate.